 - Understand the role of UN staff officers and field headquarters in the UN Integrated Mission Assessment and Planning Process;

-- Examine the process and practices of intelligence acquisition and processing in a complex UN peace operation environment;
+- Examine the concepts and practices of intelligence acquisition and processing in a complex UN peace operation environment;

 - Applying the military planning process (MPP);

-- Comprehend the UN rules, core values and standards on respect for diversity, conduct and discipline, prevention of sexual exploation and abuse, protection of environment and national resources, protection of health, and all aspects of safety and security
+- Comprehend the UN rules, core values, and standards on respect for diversity, conduct and discipline, prevention of sexual exploitation and abuse, protection of the environment and natural resources, protection of health, and all aspects of safety and security.

-- Military officers from Captain to Lieutenant Colonel (OF-2 to OF-4) including all services and selected to be deployed as military staff officers in UN peace operations;
+- Military officers (OF-2 – OF-4) including all services selected to be deployed as military staff officers in UN peace operations;

-- Participants should be nationally trained in military decision making process or have working experience as staff officers in an operational environment;
+- Participants should be nationally trained in the military decision-making process or have working experience as staff officers in an operational environment;

-The Course is delivered by national and international subject matter experts, who bring in conceptual knowledge and practical experiences from contemporary UN PKO.
+The course is delivered by national and international instructors and subject matter experts

 Read out "United Nations Peacekeeping Operations Principles and Guidelines" also known as Capstone or the Capstone Doctrine.